tersesystems/dynamic-debug-logging/README.md

-# Dynamic Debug Logging using Docker Compose
+# Dynamic Debug Logging

-This is a proof of concept that shows an application running with dynamic debug logging.
+This is a proof of concept using docker compose that shows an application running with dynamic debug logging -- logging that can be targeted to log only a particular session id or IP address at runtime, without restarting the application.

 ## Rationale